 Of course, aging concrete starts as a basic repair job, but resurfacing creates a whole host of secondary options for increased visual appeal.
 Indeed, many homeowners find they can only justify the cost because intensive concrete resurfacing, while expensive, can also return concrete to “like-new” status.
 Concrete staining, perhaps the most common task associated with resurfacing, is capable of creating vibrant colors and wide-ranging effects such as distressed leather, wood, natural stone, or colorful murals.
 More than staining, ask your concrete contractor about the potential for these aging concrete options:

 - Overlays, such as flagstone, brick or stone patterns,

 - Stamping or Etching, in which a pattern is carved into the surface to give the look of stone or brick at a fraction of the cost, and

 - Exposed Aggregate Finishes, in which small stones are embedded in the surface to give a rough texture to the surface of your concrete driveway or walkway, making for a more slip-free surface.

 With so many possibilities, concrete resurfacing seems to be the best option out there for revitalizing worn-out concrete.
-However, do note that if your concrete driveway has major damage from freezing or thawing, is heaving, or has underlying soil problems, you may end up tearing up the new surface and pouring concrete all over again.
+However, do note that if your concrete driveway has major damage from freezing or thawing, is heaving, or has underlying soil problems, you may end up tearing up the new surface and pouring concrete all over again, essentially replace your entire driveway.
 So it’s best to check with the concrete pros to see if this option is right for you.